kdestin/pytest-iovis/README.md

 ## Features

-- Facilitates writing `pytest` test functions for Jupyter Notebooks
-  - Jupyter Notebooks are automatically discovered, and run "default" test functions.
-Default test functions are user configurable.
+- Jupyter Notebooks are automatically discovered and run test functions that are user-configurable with directory specific `conftest.py` files.
-  - `pytest` test functions can be marked with `@pytest.mark.notebook` mark to override the default test function(s) for a specific file.
-- "Notebook-centric" test report

 Miscellaneous features that help provide a _batteries-included_ experience:

-- A default test function that uses [papermill] to run collected notebooks.
+- A plugin provided default test function that uses [papermill] to run collected notebooks.
 This feature is optional and can be enabled by installing the `[papermill]` extra when installing `pytest-iovis`.
 - A `venv` fixture which activates a test-specific [virtual environment](https://docs.python.org/3/library/venv.html) which has access to all packages from the host environment.
 Useful when running notebooks that target `ipykernel` that may try to install packages.